TakumaKurosawa/CurriculumVitae/en.md

 #### Responsibilities

-Participated in a project to revamp the application for a major drugstore chain.
+Participated in the launch phase of an application revamp project for a major drugstore chain.
 Collaborated with four SIer companies, in addition to the client company, to develop the application.
-Worked as a backend engineer from the project initiation to the completion of the release.
+Worked as a backend engineer from the product launch to the completion of the production release.
 Conducted load testing and built observability foundations in addition to feature development before the production release.

 #### Skills and Knowledge Gained

 - Scrum development
 - Challenges of collaboration with other companies
-- Difficulties in replacing existing systems
 - Preparation for production releases in services expected to have large-scale user access
+  - Design and implementation of load testing strategies
+  - Observability infrastructure setup

-### April 2021 - March 2023: Remote Hospitality - AI Business Unit
+### April 2021 - March 2023: Remotenashi - AI Business Unit

 #### Responsibilities